 - Provides quick relief for legs that are tired and achy.

 - Also provides relief for minor swelling of the legs, ankles, and feet.

 - Prevents leg fatigue resulting from sitting or standing for long periods.

 - Helps in prevention of varicose veins and spider veins formation during pregnancy.

 Moderate compression: 15 – 20 mmHg

-- Highly recommended for people using compression socks for the first time.
+- Highly recommended for people using thigh or knee highs support socks for the first time.

 - Provides adequate compression for long distance travelers.

 - Prevents and relieves minor to moderate cases of varicose and spider veins.